John Lawrance: Later years

 Lawrance continued to sit in the King's Bench Division, eventually becoming the most senior judge in the King's Bench Division.
 In 1898, he tried the Russian revolutionary Vladimir Burtsev and the typesetter Klement Wierzbicki for publishing a pamphlet which called for the murder of Nicholas II.
 The same year, he was one of the judges called upon by the House of Lords to provide an advisory opinion in Allen v Flood.
-Lowrance was strongly criticised in Lord William Beauchamp Nevill's book, Penal Servitude (1903), Lowrance having sent Nevill down for fraud in 1898 with a strong reprimand and five years in Wormwood Scrubs and Parkhurst.
+Lawrance was strongly criticised in Lord William Beauchamp Nevill's book, Penal Servitude (1903), Lawrance having sent Nevill down for fraud in 1898 with a strong reprimand and five years in Wormwood Scrubs and Parkhurst.

 In 1906, he was one of the two judges appointed to hear election petitions arising from that year's general election.
 At the hearing of the Maidstone petition, he sat with Mr Justice Grantham, another former Conservative MP elevated by Halsbury, who was subsequently the subject of a motion of censure in the House of Commons for his perceived partiality toward the Conservative candidate, but Lawrance's conduct was not questioned.
 In 1903, he presided over the second trial of William Gardiner for the murder of Rose Harsent: as with the first trial, the jury was unable to come to a verdict, and the prosecution entered a nolle prosequi.

-In November 1911, Lawrence fell ill, and resigned on 15 April 1912.
+In November 1911, Lawrance fell ill, and resigned on 15 April 1912.
 He was sworn of the Privy Council on 19 July, and died on 5 December 1912, aged 80.